sboday/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/CSMHE_overview.rst

 What Is the Replacement Table?
 *******************************

-The new database table, ``courseware_studentmodulehistoryextended``, uses a custom Django field type to give the ``id`` column a type of 64-bit unsigned integer, which offers an exponentially larger storage capacity than the ``courseware_studentmodulehistory`` table.
+The new database table, ``coursewarehistoryextended_studentmodulehistoryextended``, uses a custom Django field type to give the ``id`` column a type of 64-bit unsigned integer, which offers an exponentially larger storage capacity than the ``courseware_studentmodulehistory`` table.

 ********************************
 Why Is A New Database Needed?
 ********************************

-By design, the ``courseware_studentmodulehistoryextended`` table must be created in a new database, ``edxapp_csmh``.
+By design, the ``coursewarehistoryextended_studentmodulehistoryextended`` table must be created in a new database, ``edxapp_csmh``.
 The new database will coexist alongside the existing ``edxapp`` database.

 EdX chose to set up a new database to address several requirements.

 * System performance during the actual data migration process.
 * Load balancing between the databases on AWS.
-* The storage capacity of the new ``courseware_studentmodulehistoryextended`` table.
+* The storage capacity of the new ``coursewarehistoryextended_studentmodulehistoryextended`` table.

 .. ^^ guessing.
 Useful?